chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
-  text: "Good morning Nicholas!
+  text: "Dear Nicholas and Andrew,  We enjoyed the tour today and Andrews detailed
+    explanations.
+Everything went very well as usual.
+Thank you both and take care.
+    We will be back next year.  <br> Vanessa and Steve (Sept 18th) vanessavhoecke@yahoo.com\n\nGood morning Nicholas!
 Thank you!
-We had an excellent time both Tuesday
-    and Thursday with Michael and Andrew.
+We had an excellent time both Tuesday and Thursday with Michael and Andrew.
 We thank you very much for arranging such wonderful days and providing tours and itineraries for us to enjoy while in your beautiful island.
     Today is our last day and we are busy doing some last minute sightseeing and packing.
     When we get home I will be sure to post favorable and thorough reviews for you as we very very much enjoyed our trips and time with your company and people.
     Thank you again for making our time on Rhodes very special.
 Memorable.
+And amazing!!!!
-And amazing!!!! <br> All the best.
-Marcia (13 Sept) Johnstonhouse@verizon.net\n\nDear Nicholas, Thank you for our tours of Rhodes conducted by your Company, it was indeed very nice to see the beauty and historical buildings and scenery on our tour.
+    <br> All the best.
+Marcia (13 Sept) Johnstonhouse@verizon.net\n\nDear Nicholas,
+    Thank you for our tours of Rhodes conducted by your Company, it was indeed very nice to see the beauty and historical buildings and scenery on our tour.
 Very well driven and explained by you brother Michael.
 Every thing was first class..Thank you.
 My wife and I look forward to our return to Rhodos and Kastellorizo.
 For now ..we send our best wishes to you and Michael<br> \nJim and Jann (8th Sept)
     \  radi4@bigpond.com\n\nOur tour with Dominic was outstanding!
 Beautiful sights and Dominic was a true professional who went above and beyond to help us enjoy our tour.
 I have already passed on your company’s name to several friends planning